second-state/WasmEdge-WASINN-examples/wasmedge-piper/README.md

 This example demonstrates how to use WasmEdge WASI-NN Piper plugin to perform TTS.

-## Build WasmeEdge with WASI-NN Piper plugin
+## Build WasmEdge with WASI-NN Piper plugin

 Build WasmEdge from source: